-How To: Community Health Improvement Plan
+How to Create a Community Health Improvement Plan

 A. Revisit your Planning Team

-The planning team for the Community Health Improvement Plan may be the same team that came together for the Community Health Assessment, or you may decide to change members to share the workload and get different perspectives.
+The planning team for the community health improvement plan may be the same team that came together for the community health assessment, or you may decide to change members to share the workload and get different perspectives.
 The team may still include:

 - CHS administrator/director

 - CHS department directors

 - CHS supervisors

 Consider whether the findings from your assessment indicate a need for new or different members on your planning partnership.
 Check in with your current members to get their input on expanding the partnership.
 Make sure the process is meeting their needs and they are still fully engaged.